mcc-us/bookkeeping/_pages/2-accounting-cycle.md

 ## 5. Make Adjusting Entries (If Needed)

-- For accuracy, adjustments are made for unrecorded expenses, accrued revenues, prepaid expenses, depreciation, etc., bringing the account balances closer to their actual economic value.
+- Adjustments are made for unrecorded expenses, accrued revenues, prepaid expenses, depreciation, etc., bringing the account balances closer to their actual economic value.
+- Mistaken entries are also dealt with at this time.

 ## 6. Complete Adjusted Trial Balance, Income Statement & Balance Sheet